jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (o) photographic images of the holder taken for the purposes of this Act:
   (p) information about demerit points recorded under this Act or any other enactment against the holder for any offence:
   (q) organ donor information about the holder.
+(2A) The national register may show for each driver licence the format or formats of driver licence that are held by the holder.
 (3) The national register must also show information identifying whether a person is disqualified from holding or obtaining a driver licence.
 (4) A person (being the licence holder or another person who obtains the consent of the licence holder) who applies to the Agency and pays the prescribed fee (if any), is entitled to information about the driver licence that is referred to in subsection (2)﻿(b) or (p).
 (5) A medical practitioner is entitled (without payment of a fee) to information about any driver licence holder referred to in subsection (2)﻿(q).